EricssonResearch/Robust-Tracking-MPC-over-Lossy-Networks/README.md

 # Remote Tube-based MPC for Tracking Over Lossy Networks

 ## About this repository
-This repository contains the code related to the paper _Remote Tube-based MPC for Tracking Over Lossy Networks_, which has been submitted to the 2024 European Control Conference.
+This repository contains the code related to the paper _Remote Tube-based MPC for Tracking Over Lossy Networks_, which is currently under review.
 This paper addresses the problem of controlling constrained systems subject to disturbances in the case where controller and system are connected over a lossy network.
 To do so, we propose a novel framework that splits the concept of tube-based model predictive control in two parts.
 One runs locally on the system and is responsible for disturbance rejection, while the other runs remotely and provides optimal input trajectories that satisfy the system’s state and input constraints.
 Key to our approach is the presence of a nominal model and an ancillary controller on the local system.